xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    > * In case you are installing Applium via NPM.
 Make sure you install Node.js into a location where you have full permission to **Read** and **Write**.
 ## Step 2: Install extra dependencies to test real iOS device

-> If you execute mobile testing on Xcode simulators only, skip this step.
+> If you execute mobile testing on Xcode simulators only, skip this Step.

 1. Install Homebrew.
 Homebrew is a package manager that makes it easy to install other extra dependencies.
-To install Homebrew, follow the instructions in the Homebrew website: [Homebrew](https://brew.sh/).
+To install Homebrew, follow the instructions on the Homebrew website: [Homebrew](https://brew.sh/).

 2. After installing Homebrew, you can now use it to install below dependencies in the **Terminal**:

    - ios-deploy version 1.9.4 or newer.
-You can learn more about ios-deploy in this Github project: [ios-deply](https://github.com/ios-control/ios-deploy).
-To install ios-deploy via Homebrew, copy and paste the command line arguement as below:
+You can learn more about ios-deploy in this Github project: [ios-deploy](https://github.com/ios-control/ios-deploy).
+To install ios-deploy via Homebrew, copy and paste the command line argument as below:

       `brew install ios-deploy`

    - usbmuxd version 1.0.10 or newer.
 You can learn more about usbmuxd in this Github project: [usbmuxd](https://github.com/libimobiledevice/usbmuxd).
-To install usbmuxd via Homebrew, copy and paste the following command line arguements respectively:
+To install usbmuxd via Homebrew, copy and paste the following command line arguments respectively:

       `brew install --HEAD usbmuxd`